 Dr. Michael Reisch, Daniel Thursz Distinguished Professor of Social Justice

-Michael Reisch is the Daniel Thursz Distinguished Professor of Social Justice at the University of Maryland and one of the leading and most respected social work scholars and educators in the U.S. He has held faculty and administrative positions at the University of Michigan, the University of Pennsylvania, San Francisco State University, and SUNY Stony Brook, and was a visiting professor at the University of California, Berkeley, the New Bulgarian University in Sofia and, as a Fulbright Senior Scholar, at the University of Queensland in Brisbane, Australia.
+Michael Reisch, PhD, is the Daniel Thursz Distinguished Professor of Social Justice at the University of Maryland and one of the leading and most respected social work scholars and educators in the U.S. He has held faculty and administrative positions at the University of Michigan, the University of Pennsylvania, San Francisco State University, and SUNY Stony Brook, and has been a visiting professor at the University of California, Berkeley (3 times), the New Bulgarian University in Sofia, the Chinese University of Hong Kong, and the University of Queensland in Brisbane, Australia.

 UM School of Social Work